 In the post-war years further social service innovations included an anti-suicide bureau and victim witness assistance programs, the latter eventually being absorbed by the criminal justice system.

 The Canadian Salvation Army has produced many outstanding leaders, not only for the domestic scene but also for the international movement.
 In 1975 Clarence Wiseman was elected General (international leader) of The Salvation Army, to be succeeded in 1977 by Arnold Brown.
 Bramwell Tillsley became General in 1993, but had to retire the following year due to ill health.
-In 2011 Linda Bond became the 19th General of The Salvation Army that currently has more than a million members and serves in more than 120 countries.
+In 2011 Linda Bond was elected the 19th General.
+In 2013 André Cox, of Switzerland, became the 20th General of The Salvation Army, which currently has more than a million members and serves in more than 125 countries.

 Furthermore, The Salvation Army’s Christmas Kettle Campaign has raised funds for more than 120 years to meet its demand for services.
 The Campaign has grown into one of Canada’s most significant and recognizable annual charitable events.